mackenziekbrooks/dci101-w24/docs/schedule/week07.md

 ## Week 7 Assignments - Due Tuesday at 12pm

-### Project Proposal Draft
-See [assignment description](../../assignments/#proposal).
-You should plan to write a complete draft as possible (250 words at least).
-You can ask a lot of questions, but you need to put in the time to really figure out what you're doing!
-We'll have individual consultations on Thursday of Week 8 to chat about your project and get you ready to submit your final proposal.

 ### Blog post #7
 Let's take time to do a deep dive into one specific text analysis project.
 Select from the following list: